Park Event FAQs

 A: If you are bringing in any type of equipment into the park for your event, if you want to sell, seek donations, or charge an admission fee, or if you wish to ensure no other organized event will occur during your event, then some type of park permit/contract is required.

-Q: How soon do I have to schedule an event?
+Q: How soon do I need to schedule my event?

-A: If requesting park space less than 30 days out from event date, you must call to speak with the Events Administrator (816-513-8788) .
+If requesting a General Permit for park space less than 30 days out from event date, you must call to speak with the Events Administrator (816-513-7787) .
 If it is determined there is park space available for your event, a $25 late processing fee will be added to your permit purchase.

 Q: How do I request a park for my event?